I’m a total and complete film nerd in the most ‘un-chill’ way possible.

 As I’ve mentioned, platforms like YouTube provide provide budding filmmakers with a potentially huge and inexpensive platform to exhibit and promote their work.

 YouTube is far from the platform of silly cat videos it used to be known for.
 Today, you can enjoy artfully made series and films made by anyone who has the time, resources and passion.
 Just take a look at some of the fan made films that will never grace the screen of a cinema but reach thousands of viewers globally.

 ‘Why should people go out and pay money to see bad films when they can stay at home and see bad television for nothing?’.
 Well Samuel Goldwyn you’re officially out of date now with that quote now!

 You can make high quality, mid-size budget films and series and exhibit them for free, cutting out the huge cost of distribution and exhibition.

 Because it’s YouTube, the expectation of quality is lower, with audiences not expecting to see anything of cinema level standard.
 So when they realise they can get cinema quality content in their homes as well as produce it in their homes, I expect this will become more of a challenger to Netflix, Amazon Prime and other platforms.

 Imagine a Netflix where filmmakers could upload their own content…for free.
-That is essentially what today’s YouTube is and in 2020 I expect this to blow up like every other scene in a Michael Bay film.
+That is essentially what today’s YouTube is and I expect this to blow up like every other scene in a Michael Bay film.

 Advertising Challenges for Cinemas